Drugmakers may need indemnity for fast-tracked Ebola vaccines

 The meeting is set to discuss ways to streamline the vaccine supply process and ensure there are adequate financial resources.

-"WHO is organizing this meeting to discuss how to access vaccines when they are proven safe and how to finance them,” a spokesman for the United Nations agency said.
+"WHO is organising this meeting to discuss how to access vaccines when they are proven safe and how to finance them,” a spokesman for the United Nations agency said.

 Europe is also set to provide 200 million euros ($250 million) of funding to develop new Ebola vaccines, as well as drugs and diagnostic tests, sources said.
 An announcement on the European move is now expected for next week.